John Lucas II: Coaching career

+On August 8, 1991, Lucas bought the Miami Tropics franchise of the United States Basketball League to use the team as a tool in helping players overcome drug problems.
+He only intended to serve as team owner but realised he would be best suited as head coach to help with counselling players.
+Lucas won two championships in 1992 and 1993 before he decided to step aside.

 He has coached the San Antonio Spurs, Philadelphia 76ers and Cleveland Cavaliers, each for less than two seasons, compiling a 174–258 overall coaching record.
 His most successful stint was with the Spurs.
-In 1992–93, he took over from Jerry Tarkanian (9-11) and went 39–22 the rest of the season, and reached the Western Conference semi-finals.
+In 1992–93, he took over from Jerry Tarkanian (9–11) and went 39–22 the rest of the season, and reached the Western Conference semi-finals.
 The next year the Spurs finished 55–27 but lost in the first round of playoffs.

 Prior to accepting the head coaching position for the Cavs, he was assistant coach for the Denver Nuggets for three seasons.

 Lucas worked with Indiana Pacers guard T. J. Ford in Houston after the guard sustained a neck injury from a hard foul from Atlanta's Al Horford.

 Lucas was hired for the 2009–10 NBA season as an assistant coach for the Los Angeles Clippers under head coach Mike Dunleavy.

 Lucas began working with former NFL first round pick JaMarcus Russell in 2010 as a life coach, but ceased this role in April 2011.

 In July 2016, Lucas joined the Houston Rockets as a player development coach.
 On November 6, 2020, Lucas was announced as an assistant in the staff of new Rockets head coach Stephen Silas.